focus-editor/focus/LOG.md

 - Investigate a crash when font size is too large - copy glyph to buffer segfaults

 # DONE
++ Buffer ordering improvements:
+    + Make sure that files opened by double clicking or dragging which are within one of project dirs have their path displayed as the rest of the files
+    + I should probably draw the project boundary in the file open dialog so that you see why JaiDE files appear at the top even when the match is worse
 + Keymap: add a "nothing" function (this is for merging)
 + Wildcard support in config
 + Open files by drag/drop (add them to standalone files if needed)